Join our grassroots campaign!

 In Lake County, one out of every four African Americans lives in poverty – significantly more than other communities.
 African American residents make up less than 10% of the county population but represent a far larger percentage of those arrested and jailed.
 The Lake County board must act to address these long-standing inequities.
 Achieving this means working to rebuild confidence in our criminal justice system, supporting economic growth and small businesses, prioritizing the quality of life of these residents by addressing excessive pollution, lack of green spaces, school funding, and affordable housing, and addressing all bias in hiring and career advancement.
 Prioritizing the compounded impact of these racial injustices will be at the center of policy and budgeting issues that I address as your next Lake County Board member.

-Lake County Board's 12th district includes all of Lake Forest and Knollwood, and parts of Deerfield, Highland Park, and Bannockburn.
+Lake County Board's 12th district includes most of Lake Forest, all of Knollwood, and parts of Deerfield, Highland Park, and Bannockburn.

 For a full-scale map of the 12th district, click here.